Bibek1008/bibek1008/README.md

 # ✨ Fun Fact

-I love coding, playing chess, and exploring business and marketing strategies — I enjoy blending tech and business thinking in everything I do.
+I love exploring business and marketing strategies — I enjoy blending tech and business thinking in everything I do.